oguyon/AdaptiveOpticsControl/src/AOloopControl/doc/AOloopControl.md

 ## Overview

-There are 3 ways for users to simulate hardware
+There are 3 methods for users to simulate hardware

 - METHOD 1: Provide an external simulation that adheres to AOloopControl input/output conventions